 Hector started receiving calls from the WWE in early 1990, months before Survivor Series.
 He was not immediately responsive.
 Years prior, he says, he had a brief but antagonistic encounter with one of the company’s agents, so he didn’t pay the calls much attention.
-He eventually relented, however, and soon he was speaking directly to the man in charge himself, current WWE Chairman and CEO Vince McMahon.
-The two had a cordial conversation—Vince was reaching out because wrestling legend Dusty Rhodes had vouched for Hector.
+He eventually relented, however, and soon he was speaking directly to the man in charge himself, current WWE CEO Vince McMahon.
+The two had a cordial conversation—McMahon was reaching out because wrestling legend Dusty Rhodes had vouched for Hector.

 The idea, as Hector remembers, was a fun mascot for kids who would eventually start actually wrestling.
 Months after getting the call from Vince, Hector tried out for Gooker in person.

 There was some initial hesitation about Hector's body type.
 The WWE was fresh off a 1980s era that prized the godlike physiques of wrestlers like Hulk Hogan.
-Hector, who had just gone on two tours with Ted Turner-owned World Championship Wrestling, was smaller than most of the roster.
+Hector, who had just gone on two tours with the Ted Turner-owned World Championship Wrestling, was smaller than most of the roster.

 “They had expected to see me bigger, but at this time, when this all happened, I was on a very strict diet,” Hector says.
 “They didn’t realize that us light guys could do things that could maybe draw money.”

-Nonetheless, Hector credits his small, athletic build and quick skillset as the impetus for WWF’s call.
+Nonetheless, Hector credits his small, athletic build and quick skill set as the impetus for WWF’s call.
 The work he did with WCW as “High Flying” Hector Guerrero was innovative to American audiences, and despite his smaller-than-average size, Hector impressed during his WWE Survivor Series tryout—all while performing in full turkey getup.

 He was asked to put on the costume and show what he could do in the ring, and he bounced from rope to rope, doing flips and cartwheels.
 To see, Hector had to look through two holes drilled into the giant turkey mask's bulging plastic eyeballs, which was extremely difficult.
 To look left or right, he had to rotate his entire head.
 Still, he nailed the audition and landed the gig.